cornell-ece5745/ece5745-S05-srams/docs/index.md

     % cd $TOPDIR/sim/sram
     % ls
     ...
-    SramPRTL.py
-    SramVRTL.v
-    SramRTL.py
+    SramGeneric.v
+    Sram.v

-There is both a PyMTL and Verilog version.
-Both are parameterized by the number of words and the bits per word, and both have the same pin-level
+The SRAM model is parameterized by the number of words and the bits per word, and has the following pin-level interface:
-interface:

  - `port0_val`: port enable
  - `port0_type`: transaction type (0 = read, 1 = write)